aws-samples/aws-get-started-workshop/content/01-dev/03-reference/02-controlling-builder-team-access.md

 The following excerpt is representative of these two SCPs in that it simply denies a set of VPC resource related actions in any AWS account to which the SCP is applied.

+{{% notice tip %}}
+**Enable AWS Control Tower to perform its new AWS account baselining:** In the network oriented SCPs, you will note the use of a condition on each policy so that AWS Control Tower's use of its own AWS CloudFormation StackSet execution role is excluded from each policy.
+Since AWS Control Tower's Account Factory performs an initial baselining of VPC resources, it needs some degree of write access to VPC resources when it provisions new AWS accounts.
+Since the sample SCPs are applied automatically as soon as an AWS account joins the `development` OU, they will likely be in effect before the Account Factory completes its baseline tasks.
+{{% /notice %}}

 ```
 {
     "Version": "2012-10-17",